Take It to the Limit (Hinder album)

 Take It to the Limit is the second studio album by American rock band Hinder, released November 4, 2008 on Universal Republic Records.
-The album was recorded by Jay Van Poederooyen and produced by Brian Howes at Van Howes Studios in Vancouver, BC, Canada.
-The record was mixed by Chris Lord-Alge at Mix LA in Tarzana, California, USA.
+The album was recorded by Jay Van Poederooyen and produced by Brian Howes at Van Howes Studios in Vancouver, British Columbia, Canada.
+The record was mixed by Chris Lord-Alge at Mix LA in Tarzana, California, United States.
 It has a much heavier glam metal and a lesser post-grunge influence than their last album, while retaining the elements of hard rock that the band had previously used.
 The album has been certified Gold by the RIAA.

 Release

 The first single, "Use Me", was released to radio on July 7, 2008, with a digital download release on July 15, 2008.
 The album debuted at number four on the Billboard Hot 200, selling 81,000 copies in its first week.
 "Heaven Sent" was performed at Hinder concerts dating back to 2007; however, the song was originally called "Heaven Lost You" when it was first performed.